inflation/sanaemacs/README.md

    git checkout origin/release-0.200
    ```

-**After updating Spacemacs (either manually or automatically), then you also
+**After updating Sanaemacs (either manually or automatically), then you also
 should check if any updates are available for your packages.
-On the Spacemacs
+On the Sanaemacs
 Home Buffer `SPC b h`, click (press `RET`) on the `[Update Packages]` button.**

 # Quotes